cha87de/clouds-exercises/ex-5/lesson-containers.md

 The lxc commands can be called by a script to automate the deployment and management of lxc containers.

 [1] https://linuxcontainers.org/lxc/getting-started/

 [2] https://www.jamescoyle.net/cheat-sheets/2540-lxc-2-x-lxd-cheat-sheet

 ## Question: LXC Containers

 - Where are more processes running: on the vm operating system or inside the container?
+And why?

 - How does the networking look like?
 Why is it a good idea to have a private IP for each containers?

-- Which resources can be limited via `lxc config set [container] limits.*` command?
+- What resources can be limited via `lxc config set [container] limits.*` command?

 ## Task: Create Containers with Docker

-Create a new virtual machine "docker" in bwcloud with flavor m1.small from Ubuntu 16.04, and log into this VM via SSH.
+Create a new virtual machine named "docker" in bwcloud with flavor m1.small from Ubuntu 16.04, and log into this VM via SSH.
 Inside the VM, let's install software for Docker [1].

 ```